coinhub-uit/server/docs/ticket-flow.md

 Note:

 - Ticket cannot have the plan with the `days = -1` because that is a special plan for early withdrawing.
-- ticket's id and ticket history's id is auto generated under database.
-So you should use `currval` and `nextval` to insert while generate.

 ### Ticket Methods